BartlomiejF/JAVEC/README.md

 The output is then filtered with package names installed with this tool (from requirements_javec.txt). requirements.txt will contain only package names that you installed using JAVEC.

+### --print-gitignore
+This argument will print the contents of current gitignore_example that is used to generate .gitignore file with -g command

+    javec --print-gitignore

 ## Have fun!

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)